hackclub/outernet/README.md

 That's where the idea of "villages" comes in.

+In the good old days we had a village for everything - fishing villages, postal villages, farming villages etc. Each village contributed something back to society.
+At Outernet villages are much the same; each village has a specific theme / purpose and all of them contribute to the overall atmosphere of our society.

 Villages are spaces for hackers to do things during Outernet.
 Physically, most villages will probably have a tent, a table, and a couple of chairs but it'll be the people who bring the magic to them.

 Here's a list of villages already in the works: